THIS DATE IN HISTORY: April 26

 The Islanders duplicate the feat of the 1942 Toronto Maple Leafs, whose seven-game victory in the Final against the Detroit Red Wings is the only previous instance when a team overcomes a 3-0 series deficit to win.

-1983: Glenn Anderson scores four goals and Mark Messier gets three for the Edmonton Oilers in an 8-2 victory against the visiting Chicago Blackhawks in Game 2 of the Campbell Conference Final.
-It's the third game in playoff history that two players on the same team score three or more goals.
+1983: Glenn Anderson scores four goals and Mark Messier gets three for the Edmonton Oilers in an 8-2 victory against the Chicago Blackhawks at Northlands Coliseum in Game 2 of the Campbell Conference Final.
+It's the third time in playoff history that two players on the same team each scores three or more goals.
 Anderson scores twice in the first and third periods; Messier scores two goals in the first before completing his hat trick at 15:09 of the third.

 Video: 1988 Round 2, Gm5: Bruins break playoff jinx vs. Habs

-1993: For the second time in NHL history, players from opposing teams score three or more goals in the same playoff game.
-Washington Capitals defenseman Al Iafrate scores three goals in a 6-4 victory against the New York Islanders in Game 5 of the Patrick Division Semifinals in Landover, Maryland.
+1993: For the second time in NHL history, players from opposing teams score at least three goals in the same playoff game.
+Washington Capitals defenseman Al Iafrate scores three goals in a 6-4 victory against the Islanders in Game 5 of the Patrick Division Semifinals in Landover, Maryland.
 All four New York goals are scored by center Ray Ferraro, the overtime hero in the previous two games of the series.

-2011: In his first Game 7 start since May 2000, Brian Boucher makes 26 saves in the Philadelphia Flyers' 5-2 win against the Buffalo Sabres.
-The gap of 10 years and 11 months between Game 7 starts is the longest by any goaltender in NHL history.
+2011: In his first Game 7 start since May 2000, Brian Boucher makes 26 saves in the Philadelphia Flyers' 5-2 win against the Buffalo Sabres at Wells Fargo Center The gap of 10 years and 11 months between Game 7 starts is the longest by any goalie in NHL history.
 Boucher's previous Game 7 appearance was the Flyers' 2-1 loss to the New Jersey Devils in the 2000 Eastern Conference Final.

-2014: Nathan MacKinnon becomes the second-youngest player in NHL history to score an overtime goal in the playoffs when his goal at 3:27 of OT lifts the Colorado Avalanche to a 4-3 victory against the Minnesota Wild in Game 5 of the Western Conference First Round.
+2014: Nathan MacKinnon becomes the second-youngest player in NHL history to score in overtime during the playoffs when his goal at 3:27 of OT gives the Colorado Avalanche a 4-3 victory against the Minnesota Wild in Game 5 of the Western Conference First Round.
 MacKinnon is 18 years, 237 days old; the only player younger than that to score a playoff overtime goal is Don Gallinger of the Boston Bruins, who is 17 years, 339 days old when he scores against the Canadiens on March 21, 1943.

 Video: 2014 Round 1, Game 5: MacKinnon gives Avs series lead